 Great hybrid work setup

-The sound of the meeting is just coming from one laptop’s speakers, so it’s not easy for everyone in the office to hear the remote participants, and remote participants can’t hear people in the office who are soft-spoken or who are sitting farther from the laptop.
+Sound comes only from one laptop's speakers, making it difficult for in-person attendees to hear remote participants, and remote participants can't hear soft-spoken people or those farther from the laptop.

-The team broadcasts the whiteboard in real-time using the Whiteboard Owl, so the screen is completely visible and readable for everyone on the call.
+The physical whiteboard is broadcast in real-time using a dedicated accessory (like the Whiteboard Owl), ensuring the screen is completely visible and readable for everyone on the call.

-Everyone leaves the meeting knowing they’ve been heard and understood, and they’re ready to keep going about their day with confidence.
+Everyone leaves the meeting knowing they've been heard and understood, ready to move forward with confidence due to the clear audio and video quality.

 Investing in hybrid meeting technology is investing in the future